What You Need to Know Before You Buy an Olive Tree

 • Method: Use a gentle, natural fertilizer diluted in water.

-• Bonus: Foliar feeding—a mineral and vitamin spray misted directly on leaves and trunk—can be used year-round for extra nourishment.
+• Bonus: Foliar feeding—a mineral and vitamin spray misted directly on leaves and trunk—can be used year-round for extra nourishment and stronger mature growth.

 Olive Tree Growth Rate

 Olive Trees are slow-growing, making them perfect for those who want a low-maintenance statement plant.
-Growth is influenced by sunlight and water: trees with adequate sunlight and consistent watering grow fastest and remain healthiest.
+Growth is influenced by sunlight and water: trees with adequate sunlight and consistent watering grow fastest and remain healthiest, even when planted indoors as compact shrubs.

 Pest-Resistant Properties

 One of the Olive Tree’s standout qualities is its natural resistance to pests and diseases.
 Its hardy wood makes it a resilient, long-lasting addition to any space.
-Outdoor trees may have occasional weeds, but these are easily managed.
+Outdoor trees may have occasional weeds, but these are easily managed with basic gardening habits.

 How to Select a Healthy Olive Tree